ksandom/mass/docs/creatingAMacro.md

 Note that there are no spaces between the tags, but there are around the `~`.After that everything is just using the commands you can see when you run `mass --help` with a couple of exceptions:

- * Leave off the `--`
+ * Leave off the `--` when choosing a name for the macro.
- * Use a space instead of an = to separate the command and the parameters
+ * Use a space instead of an = to separate the command and the parameters.

 For example if you were to do `mass --list=db --chooseFirst=IP,externalIP,internalIP` on the command line, as a macro it would look like: